adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 ## Rubric

-To be added by mid-week
+To be added on Thursday